daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

 Notice how it didn't modify the import.
 That's as expected because we didn't override the `visit(_:)` function for imports!

+## The Meta Testcase
+For a more thorough test I rewrote `SnakeCaseRewriter` using snake case declarations!
+After running the snake case version of `SnakeCaseRewriter` through `SnakeCaseRewriter`, the output was the original `SnakeCaseRewriter` source, as we would expect!

 # Conclusion
-SwiftSyntax provides a great API for modifying swift source code!
+SwiftSyntax provides a great API for modifying Swift source code!
 All of my examples were linter inspired but if you come up with a creative use for SwiftSyntax let me know via email! :)